 State legislators made several changes in state laws regarding drug and alcohol policy.
 Let’s take a look at policy changes to keep on top of any new regulations.

 Several states changed or updated alcohol and marijuana policy.
-Here’s the rundown:
+Here’s the rundown of legislative changes:

 - Alabama – Made it illegal to use supplements or synthetic urine to fool drug screens.

 - Delaware – Added the treatment of anxiety to the list of qualifying conditions.

 - Iowa – Updated their THC limits from 3% to 4.5% per gram for patients.
 Terminally ill patients may have different levels approved.

 - Maryland – Increased amount of marijuana needed to qualify as a criminal offense.
 Anything under a certain amount is a civil offense.

 - New York – Added to its mandatory drug testing pre-employment screenings.
 Any for-hire drivers that transport 10+ must take a pre-employment drug test.
 CDL and non-CDL drivers are both required to take pre-employment tests.